Terms of Service

 2. Critical Commons Website

-A. These Terms of Service apply to all users of the Critical Commons Website, including instructors who are also contributors of video content, commentaries, lectures, playlists, fair use guidelines, and other materials or services on the Website.
+A. These Terms of Service apply to all users of the Critical Commons Website, including instructors who contribute content.
+“Content” includes the commentaries, lectures, playlists, fair use guidelines, graphics, images, music, video, audiovisual combinations, and other materials you may view on, access through, or contribute to the Service.

 B. The Critical Commons Website may contain links to third party websites that are not owned or controlled by Critical Commons.
 Critical Commons has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party websites.
 In addition, Critical Commons will not and cannot censor or edit the content of any third-party site.
 By using the Website, you expressly relieve Critical Commons from any and all liability arising from your use of any third-party website.